openvinotoolkit/openvino.genai/llm/cpp/README.md

 # LLM

 This application showcases inference of a large language model (LLM).
 It doesn't have much of configuration options to encourage the reader to explore and modify the source code.

-https://github.com/openvinotoolkit/openvino for C++ must be installed.
+There's a Jupyter notebooks which corresponds to this pipeline and discusses how to create an LLM-powered Chatbot: https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot.

 ## How it works